neverRare/stick-docs/reference/language/function_call.md

 power(base: 10, exponent: 4)
 ```

 When the variable is used as an argument without a label, the variable name will be used as a label.
-To truly use unlabelled arguement, prefix it with `:`.
+To truly use unlabelled argument, prefix it with `:`.

 ```stick
 base = 10